rontarrant/gtkDcoding/docs/_posts/2019-01-15-0001-imperative-test-rig.md

 ---
-title: 0001 - Introduction to the Test Rig
 layout: post
+topic: window
 description: Introduction to the GTK TestRig window and how to install syntax highlighter files for PSPad and CodeBlocks - a D language tutorial.
 author: Ron Tarrant

 ---

-## 0001 - The Test Rig
+# 0001: Introduction to the Test Rig

-Before we start examining the test rig code, I'd like to introduce you to a couple of syntax highlighting configurations for two popular text editors on Windows.
+Before we start examining the test rig code, I'd like to introduce you to a couple of syntax highlighting configurations for two popular text editors on *Windows*.

-### PS Pad and CodeBlocks Syntax Highlighters
+## PS Pad and CodeBlocks Syntax Highlighters

-If you haven’t settled on an editor with support for D, I’d like to make a couple of recommendations.
-I’ve written lexers for GtkD for two text editors, PSPad and CodeBlocks.
-You can find them along with instructions for where to install them in the [downloads directory](https://github.com/rontarrant/gtkDcoding/blob/master/downloads/syntax_ps_pad_codeblocks.zip) on my GitHub site.
+If you haven’t settled on an editor with support for *D*, I’d like to make a couple of recommendations.
+I’ve written lexers for *GtkD* for two text editors, *PSPad* and *CodeBlocks*.
+You can find them along with instructions for where to install them in the [downloads directory](https://github.com/rontarrant/gtkDcoding/blob/master/downloads/syntax_ps_pad_codeblocks.zip) on my *GitHub* site.

 ## The Test Rig Code